1894–95 FA Cup: First round proper

+The first round proper contained sixteen ties between 32 teams.
 The matches were played on Saturday, 2 February 1895.
 One match was drawn, with the replay taking place in the following midweek fixture.
 The Barnsley St Peter's – Liverpool game was voided following a dispute over extra time being played.
 The match was replayed nine days later, resulting in a 4–0 win to Liverpool.